Diet, digestion and diabetes at the end of life

 Most people with these symptoms will have been given pancreatic enzymes (pancreatic enzyme replacement therapy), which help to break down your food.
 They can help manage symptoms, and make a big difference to how you feel.

 Pancreatic enzymes are taken as capsules with food.
 You should take pancreatic enzymes with food for as long as you are still eating.
-If you haven’t been given pancreatic enzymes but you are still eating and have these symptoms, speak to your doctor, nurse or dietitian to see if they would be helpful for you.
+If you haven’t been given pancreatic enzymes but you are still eating and have these symptoms, speak to your doctor, nurse or dietitian to see if the enzymes would help.
 If you are no longer able to eat you don’t need to take pancreatic enzymes.

 If you go into a hospice or hospital and are taking pancreatic enzymes, tell the staff about these.
-Explain that you need to take them with anything you eat to help digest your food, so you will need to take your capsules at mealtimes and with any snacks or milky drinks you have.
-It may help to keep the capsules by your bedside.
+Explain that you need to take them with anything you eat to help digest your food, including with meals, snacks and milky drinks.
+It may help to keep the capsules by your bed.

 Hospices or hospitals sometimes look at all your medicines and stop any that are no longer needed to reduce the number of pills you need to take.
 But it’s important that you continue to take pancreatic enzymes if you are eating.